Old Bega Hospital Restoration Documentation

-On 14 October 2018 the Trust submitted an application for a $500,000 grant to the Commonwealth Building Better Regions Fund.
+On 14 October 2018 the Trust submitted an application for a $500,000 grant to the Commonwealth Building Better Regions Fund (BBRF).
 The application was for matched funding for the proposed RCF grant to allow some items from stage 2 to be constructed with stage 1.
 It was also a fallback position in case the Barilaro funding was not forthcoming.

 Once the relevant plans and reports were compiled, on 15 November 2018 the architects sought Crown Lands consent (as owner) to lodging a development application.
 Crown Lands advised the Trust on 23 November that NSW Aboriginal Land Council approval would be required before Crown Lands would provide consent because the site was the subject of an Aboriginal land claim.
-The Trust sought agreement from the NSW ALC and the Bega Local Aboriginal Land Council to lodgement of the DA.
+The Trust sought and obtained agreement from the NSW ALC and the Bega Local Aboriginal Land Council to lodgement of the DA.

 On 21 December 2018, Create NSW advised that the Trust's Regional Cultural Fund application had been unsuccessful.
 Create NSW provided feedback on its assessment of the application.
 As the BBRF application was contingent on the RCF funding, it lapsed and was formally withdrawn.
-The Trust has still not had a reply to its letter of 6 September 2017 to John Barilaro MP re extension of the offer of $500,000 for the roof.
+The Trust had still not had a reply to its letter of 6 September 2017 to John Barilaro MP re extension of the offer of $500,000 for the roof.